 Things to Remember About Merge 2 Tables in Excel

 - You can merge more than two tables using this process.

 - There should be one column common in each table.

-- That one common column will work as a primary key in this process, hence this field should have unique values.
+- That one common column will work as a primary key in this process; hence this field should have unique values.

 This has been a guide to Merge Tables in Excel.
-Here we discuss how to Merge 2 Tables in Excel by matching a column along with practical examples and downloadable excel template.
+Here we discuss how to Merge 2 Tables in Excel by matching a column along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –